Business customer? Our trade team is here to help. Learn more >

 How do I use feuilletine?

 Mix feuilletine flakes into ganache and mousses, or use in layered cakes.
-A classic use is to mix the feuilletine with a blend of hazelnut paste or hazelnut praline and melted chocolate couverture to form the base of a chocolate mousse cake.
+A classic use is to mix the feuilletine with a blend of hazelnut paste or almond & hazelnut praline and melted chocolate couverture to form the base of a chocolate mousse cake.
 Even try coating the feuilletine in tempered chocolate, separating them out to dry, and using the crispy chocolate flakes as garnishes for desserts and pastries.
 Read more: French Pâtissier’s Secret Ingredient – 3 Recipes Using Feuilletine